 COVID-19 - Cumulatively, Snohomish County has about 65,000 cases reported with 750 deaths.
-The last peak, about 2,200 cases, was in late August/early September, and there has been a decline in cases since then.
+The last peak, about 2,200 cases weekly, was in late August/early September, and there has been a decline in cases since then.
 The weekly number of cases for the week before last is roughly 1,300.
 Last week saw a small uptick of about 300 cases, bringing the number for that week to 1,600.
 Hospitals' COVID census is about two-thirds of what it was a few weeks ago.

-Most of this increase in cases is driven by school-aged children.
-All age groups, except 0 to 14, are still headed down but cases in younger kids are increasing, due largely to the return to in-person learning.
+All age groups, except 0 to 14, are still headed down but cases in younger kids are increasing, due largely to the return to in-person learning and probably some congregation in other settings as well.
 Contact tracing for school cases is a tremendous amount of work and is shared between Health District DIS and school employees.
-Overall, there have been about 200 different school buildings with one or more cases, about seventy bona fide outbreaks of three or more cases (most of the cases aren't students), and about 2,000 kids that are out on quarantine.
-While cases in school-aged children have gone up, they seem to be milder than in adults with only one hospitalized case under age 19.One thing that will help efforts is if vaccination of school-age kids was authorized by FDA and recommended by CDC.
-There were 600 cases that occurred in the last two weeks amongst school-aged kids.
-If they were all vaccinated, it's estimated that number could be reduced by 80 to 90%, also dramatically reducing the number of children in quarantine.
+Overall, there have been about 200 different school buildings with one or more cases and about 60 outbreaks within the past month.
+Most of these outbreaks are five or fewer cases.
+There has also been a local high school football team that was requested to take a break from their activities for two weeks.
+While cases in school-aged children have gone up, they seem to be milder than in adults with only one hospitalized case in September being a minor.
 Last week the FDA authorized use of the Pfizer product for school-aged children.
 The dose is slightly lower than for adolescents and adults, but clinical trial results on safety and efficacy are good.
 CDC's advisory Committee on immunization practices will take up that authorization from the FDA next week when they meet to discuss for whom in the five to eleven year old age group the vaccination would be recommended.
+The Washington State local health officers sent a joint letter to the State Board of Health regarding requiring COVID vaccinations for admittance to school.
+The purpose of the letter was to a reminder that there is an existing framework for considering those types of requirements.